cryptocode/blog/content/docs/falsesharing.md

 However, by enforcing the specified order, the `padding` field fulfills its intended purpose: It places `head_index` and `tail_index` on separate cache lines.
 ### The code

 The benchmark is designed to demonstrate the issue at hand, and the results are not necessarily representative of false sharing slowdowns in a real-world application.
-That said, if false sharing occurs on the hot path, the impact can be significant.
+That said, if false sharing occurs in a hot path, the impact can be significant.

 ```zig
 const std = @import("std");